andreaskundig/ncms-hestia/src/site/mission/en/index.md

 ---
-submit_button_small: Submit project
-four_steps_title: 4 (non-sequential) steps to change the world
-layout: strategy
+layout: mission
-four_steps_introduction: ...that do not need to be sequential
-permalink: /en/strategy/index.html
+permalink: /en/mission/index.html
-title: Strategy
+title: Mission
 hero: |-
   An urgent mission

-  A relevant strategy
+  A relevant mission
 introduction_title: '"With great power comes great responsibility"'
 introduction: >-
   "The best minds of my generation are thinking about how to make people click